Muthubioinfo/alagarbio-theme/README.md

 # Alagar Biotech Jekyll Theme

 Alagar Biotech Jekyll Theme is designed based on Business Jekyll theme ported over by [Melvin Ch'ng](http://melvinchng.github.io) for Jekyll support.
-The original source code can be obtained from [Melvin Ch'ng](http://melvinchng.github.io) and Technext's [repository](https://github.com/technext/office).
+The original source code can be obtained from [Business Jekyll theme](http://melvinchng.github.io) and Technext's [repository](https://github.com/technext/office).

 This theme is a package that you can use for your business.
 I reorganized all the files and make it Jekyll friendly.